franchsli/whatsapp_clone_django/README.md

 TODO:
     - **IMPORTANT** IMPLEMENT THIS
+    - Make it so when a user creates a new contact, the chat form gets updated.
+(REMEMBER HTMX FROM)
+    - When a user creates a chat the chat list will update.
+    - **ADD THE LAST MESSAGE LOGIC**
     + Make it so when user send a message, it contains the dropwdown and such.
         (USE HTMX for this one [The display chat logic should work])
-    - **ADD THE LAST MESSAGE LOGIC**
     - You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript
     - Write test for the exceptions and functions.
     - Add groups chats.